If you are the average Canadian, you lose 23% of your earned income to tax 1.

-I know taxes are very boring.
+I get it.
+Taxes are boring.
+Very boring.
 But it pays to learn about them.
-Sometimes you have to embrace some pain for some benefit.

 The aim of this post is to help you better understand taxes, and how they apply to investment income.

 I’ll do my best to make this as short and exciting as possible.
 But there is only so much I can do to make taxes fun.
 Like all worthwhile things in life, self-discipline will be required.

 Table of Contents

 The Progressive Tax System: The Foundation

 The progressive tax system is critical to the financial lives of all Canadians.

 This system sets the foundation for how income is taxed on employment income, interest income, dividend income, and capital gains income.

 Understanding this system also solves the misconception that earning more will result in less take-home pay.